-Yeah!
-I know some very erudite computer music composers who were doing similar things way before the DJ craze, but I didn’t realize… for example some serious composers who were “digesting” other peoples’ music for fun and profit.
+Indeed!
+On the other hand, I know some very erudite computer music composers who were doing similar things way before the DJ craze.
+For example some “serious” composers were “digesting” other people’s music for fun and profit.
 That is to say, they might take a Mahler symphony or something like that, load it onto their hard drive, and then write very complex, non-realtime csound programs that would process this symphony into something totally different and completely unrecognizable.
 Of course, it had some connection to the original, because that was the sound source, but there was no way you could get this guy for copyright, because there was absolutely nothing recognizable at the end of the process.
 That was weirdly prophetic.
 They were using these sound sources that were already complex orchestral sounds, and then created the csound “meat grinder” to run the source through.
 Nowadays, this is commonplace in techno circles.
-In fact, as I just saw in Berlin at the late-night “off-ICMC” clubs, it is a very hot application for MSP these days.
+In fact, as I just saw in Berlin (at the 2000 ICMC), the late-night “off- ICMC” clubs, it is a very hot application for Max/MSP these days.

 All the rich timbres of classical instruments...

 Yeah.
-The analogy is like in bluegrass music, there’s this trick where one guy reaches around and plays the chords for the other guy’s banjo.
-With musical instruments in the MIDI paradigm you can have this complete flexibility in who’s talking to the synthesizer in what way.
+An analogy in bluegrass music: there’s this trick where one guy reaches around and plays the chords for the other guy’s banjo.
+With musical instruments in the MIDI paradigm you can have this complete flexibility in who’s talking to the synthesizer and in what way.
 MIDI isn’t that complicated, there aren’t that many streams of data.
-The thing that makes it more interesting, like let’s say with Max… if you have an interesting Max patch between the two players and the sound generators, then everything becomes, as we said, like a semi-permeable membrane between the sound-generator and the players and the algorithms themselves.
+The thing that makes it more interesting, let’s say with Max: if you have an interesting Max patch between the two players and the sound generators, then everything becomes, as we said, like a semi-permeable membrane between the sound-generator and the players and the algorithms themselves.
 What I play into the system may not directly affect the sound, but it may affect what the other player can do.
-For example, if David’s doing pitch bend, but I have control over sustain, then if I make the sounds that he’s playing staccato, the pitch bend won’t be audible anyway.
+For example, if David’s doing pitch bend, but I have control over sustain, then if I make the sounds that he’s playing staccato, the pitch bend won’t be audible.
 He’s dependent on me to enable the sustain so that you can hear the pitch bend.

 I remember you describing another interesting technique...

-I started doing it with a jazz pianist named Jeff Gardner, when we were in Paris together.
+I started experimenting with this idea with the jazz pianist Jeff Gardner, when we were in Paris together.
 I also did it later with David Jaffe and his pitch tracking Zeta violin.
 For example, the violinist is playing pizzicato, or if it were a pianist he’d be playing the MIDI keyboard, and I’m “stealing” the notes.
-So, the person who’s playing the live instrument is feeding me notes basically, and then I have a Max patch…
+So, the person who’s playing the live instrument is feeding me notes basically, and then I have a Max patch...

-Right – the notes go into a buffer which you can access and play back with your drum.
+Right—the notes go into a buffer that you can access and play back with your radiodrum.

-Yeah.
-So what’s weird about it is by hitting different parts of the surface of the radio drum you can traverse this buffer and actually not go up and down in pitch, but rather go backwards and forwards in time.
-You can do really cool things with the stuff that the other person has played – it’s a form of improvisation that you just couldn’t do any other way.
-Let’s say you were a brilliant jazz musician and you had a perfect ear and everything.
-If somebody played a really fast figure on the piano you could play it on your saxophone, and you could riff on it, but what you couldn’t do is “digest” it in real time and keep flinging it back at the other person in infinite permutations.
-I like doing it on the radio drum because you have real control over the rhythm.
-When it’s in the buffer you can play it note-by-note or you can be in what I call continuous mode, where the position of the drum sticks continuously trigger the computer, so you just have a constant stream of notes.
-The technique gives really interesting sounds.
+Right.
+So what’s weird about it is that by hitting different parts of the surface of the radiodrum you can traverse this buffer, and thereby not go up and down in pitch (as you would expect), but rather go backwards and forwards in time in the buffer.
+You can do really cool things with the stuff that the other person has played–it’s a form of improvisation that you just couldn’t do any other way.
+Let’s say you were a brilliant jazz musician and you had a perfect ear.
+If somebody played a really fast figure on the piano you could play it back on your saxophone, and you could riff on it, but what you couldn’t do is “digest” it in real time, and keep flinging it back at the other person in infinite permutations.
+I like doing it on the radiodrum, because you have precise control over the rhythm.
+When it’s in the buffer you can play it note-by-note, or you can be in what I call continuous mode, where the position of the drum sticks continuously trigger the computer (without touching the surface of the drum), so you just have a constant stream of notes.
+The technique gives really interesting (and sometimes blindingly fast) textures.

 The buffer stays constant and is only changed by his playing, correct?

 In Uni, the piece I’ve been working on with Randy Jones, we’re performing images and sound together, and there’s some similar things going on.
-The whole idea of where are we going with images – is this a fad, or is it the beginning of a whole new set of performance possibilities?
+This brings up another question, which is: where we are we going with images—is this a fad, or is it the beginning of a whole new set of performance possibilities?
 I think it is something that’s going to keep progressing.
-The last time people really did this was in the 60s during rock concerts when they did light shows, and then it faded away…
+The last time people really did this was in the ‘60s during rock concerts when they did fantastic light shows, and then it faded away...

 ...except for the Pink Floyd die-hards who like to get stoned in planetariums.
 It’s also been a big part of rave culture.

-[laughing] That’s true, and that’s something I haven’t been tracking, that’s true.
-Now I don’t know exactly how they’ve been doing them at raves, whether they’re like light shows…
+[laughing] That’s true, and that’s something I haven’t been tracking.
+Now I don’t know exactly how they’ve been doing them at raves, whether they’re like light shows...